Affirmative Defenses in Maryland Under Rule 2-323(g)

 Overpleading Affirmative Defenses

-Good pleading practice does not allow defendants to provide a blanket list of all affirmative defenses to blindly cover all of their bases.
-Naturally, defense lawyers in Maryland do exactly this, pleading every defense in every case, lending more credence to our "most defense lawyers do anything inside or outside the letter of the rules to cover their tail" hypothesis
+Good pleading practice does not allow defendants to provide a blanket list of all affirmative defenses to cover their bases blindly.
+Naturally, defense lawyers in Maryland do precisely this, pleading every defense in every case, lending more credence to our “most defense lawyers do anything inside or outside the letter of the rules to cover their tail” hypothesis

 You can make them feel bad about their dime-store lawyering in the process if you like: "Admit that you have no evidence to support the affirmative defense provided in your answer that statute of limitation defense applies to this case. "